A quick note about this email: it’s a long one. We have a lot of information to share with you. They won’t all be this long, though. We promise.

 - Private education loans are available from a variety of lending institutions.
 While no FAFSA is required for these loans, eligibility varies among lenders, and usually a credit check and/or debt-to-income ratio is required.
 Many have variable interest rates.

 Student Work Opportunities:

 Some students will see work-study listed on their award letter.
 This is a need-based award that allows students to work on campus to earn money to help pay for college expenses.
-It’s not a grant (because students must work to earn it), and it’s not a loan (because it doesn't have to be repaid).
+It’s not a grant (because you must work to earn it), and it’s not a loan (because you don’t have to repay it).
 Work-study funding is limited, so not all students who would otherwise be eligible will receive it.
 In their first year at DU, students with this award can earn up to $2,500.

 Finding Additional Scholarships:

 There are many different types of private scholarships available from a variety of sources.
 They just take a little legwork to receive them!

 A good place for you to start looking for this “free money” is through our scholarship search page.
 Throughout the year, numerous organizations send us information about the scholarships and grants they have available.
 Our search page is a directory of these opportunities, and includes contact information for each organization as well as a website you can visit for more information.